PaddlePaddle/models/fluid/object_detection/README.md

    - crop: crop image with respect to different scale, aspect ratio, and overlap.
    - flip: flip horizontally.

 We used RMSProp optimizer with mini-batch size 64 to train the MobileNet-SSD.
 The initial learning rate is 0.001, and was decayed at 40, 60, 80, 100 epochs with multiplier 0.5, 0.25, 0.1, 0.01, respectively.
 Weight decay is 0.00005.
-After 120 epochs we achieve XXX% mAP under 11point metric.
+After 120 epochs we achieve 73.32% mAP under 11point metric.

 ### Evaluate